robin-han/expression-evaluator/README.md

 # Expression Evaluator
-Expression Evaluator is a runtime evaluator for parser a string to linq expression tree then create lambda expression to compile to evaluate its value.
+Expression Evaluator is a runtime evaluator for parser a string to linq expression tree then create lambda expression and compile to evaluate its value.
 Types are resolved like dynamic language.

 # Get Started
 * Target framework: netstandard2.0